ibm-cloud-docs/netezza/timetravel/temporaltables_timetravel.md

 ```
 {: codeblock}

-When you set **DATA_VERSION_RETENTION_TIME** to 0, you cannot run temporal queries and you do not have access to historical rows for that table anymore.
+When you set [**DATA_VERSION_RETENTION_TIME**](/docs/netezza?topic=netezza-dataretentioninterval_tt#dataretentionintervaldef_tt) to 0, you cannot run temporal queries and you do not have access to historical rows for that table anymore.
 You can reclaim some or all of the current historical rows in the table (with GROOM TABLE) without warning.

-If you convert the table to a temporal again, the table is not accessible to temporal queries anymore.
+If you convert the table to a temporal again, the table is not accessible to temporal queries anymore and you cannot run time travel queries.

 See also [the ALTER TABLE command](https://www.ibm.com/docs/en/netezza?topic=npsscr-alter-table-2).

-## Altering nontemporal tables to temporal
+### Altering nontemporal tables to temporal
 {: #convertingtemporal_tt}

-To alter a nontemporal table to temporal, as an *Admin* or a user with the *MANAGE SYSTEM* privilege, run the command.
+To alter a nontemporal table to temporal, as an *Admin* or a user with the *MANAGE SYSTEM* privilege, set [**DATA_VERSION_RETENTION_TIME**](/docs/netezza?topic=netezza-dataretentioninterval_tt#dataretentionintervaldef_tt) to a nonzero value.

 ```sql
 ALTER TABLE <TABLE NAME> DATA_VERSION_RETENTION_TIME <NUMBER OF DAYS>;